TCP-Lab/MTP-DB/README.md

 To browse the database locally, we suggest SQLite browsers such as [this FOSS program](https://sqlitebrowser.org/).

+The structure of the MTP-DB is detailed [in this excel file](https://docs.google.com/spreadsheets/d/16vb_2FvZdaUSVOc8m9yRPT6eYP8cGl4UsOzauI2Qbek/edit?usp=sharing).

 ## Citing the MTP-DB

 If you use the MTP-DB in your research, please cite: